HowieJM/crc-scenic/scripts/02_scenic_multirun/README.md

 .
 ## End

-Use the ouput loom in step 03 (import to Seurat):
+Use the output loom in step 03 (import to Seurat):
 ```
 scripts/03_downstream/01_import_SCENIC_to_Seurat.R
 ```